DrTimothyAldenDavis/SuiteSparse/CCOLAMD/README.txt

-CCOLAMD: constrained column approximate minimum degree ordering Copyright (C) 2005-2016, Univ. of Florida.
+CCOLAMD: constrained column approximate minimum degree ordering Copyright (C) 2005-2016.
 Authors: Timothy A. Davis, Sivasankaran Rajamanickam, and Stefan Larimore.
 Closely based on COLAMD by Davis, Stefan Larimore, in collaboration with Esmond Ng, and John Gilbert. http://www.suitesparse.com
 -------------------------------------------------------------------------------

+SPDX-License-Identifier: BSD-3-clause

 The CCOLAMD column approximate minimum degree ordering algorithm computes a permutation vector P such that the LU factorization of A (:,P)